informatrix/informatrix.github.io/_posts/2016-12-01-End-To-End-Object-Detection.md

 Idea: figure out which layer is task dependent, then it need to be fine-tuned when learning the specific task.
 Otherwise, it can be shared among different task.
 Usually, the first layer is task independent (a well known fact).

+## Faster RCNN ##

+The main bottleneck for the detection using fast RCNN is the region proposal.
+And usually the region proposal is done in CPU instead of GPU.
+The idea is to speed up the region proposal by making advantage of GPU.